Dollywood’s Spectacular Setting Makes Learning Fun!

 Not many classrooms measure 150 acres, but Dollywood is at the head of the class when it comes to fun, interactive learning in a beautiful outdoor setting.

-Students can take an educational journey around the world at Dollywood’s Festival of Nations (March 23 –April 22, 2013, closed Tuesdays and Easter Sunday).
-Cirque Shanghai headlines this year’s multicultural celebration.
-The magnificent show combines traditional and modern Chinese acrobatics alongside amazing displays of physical strength and incredible feats of balance.
-This heart-pounding production mixes graceful folkloric pageantry with fast-paced contemporary dance.
-More than 25 countries are represented through their respective heritages of music, dance, art and food during this internationally diverse festival.
+Students can take an educational journey around the world at Dollywood’s Festival of Nations (March 22 –April 21, 2014, closed Tuesdays and Easter Sunday).
+Mother Africa headlines this year’s multicultural celebration.
+The magnificent show combines acrobatics, music and dance to celebrate Africa’s diverse traditions.
+La Danza de Colombia features emotional dance with moving and authentic music to take audiences on a journey through Colombia’s rich heritage.
+A number of countries are represented through their respective heritages of music, dance, art and food during this internationally diverse festival.

 Dollywood’s rides represent principles of physics that thrill students in more ways than one.
 The law of conservation of momentum can be observed on the bumper cars.
-On the Smoky Mountain River Rampage, Archimedes’ principle, buoyant force and displacement can be learned, and the thrilling Tennessee Tornado roller coaster illustrates the physics principles of gravity, centripetal acceleration and force, and kinetic energy.
+On the Smoky Mountain River Rampage, Archimedes’ principle, buoyant force and displacement can be learned, and the thrilling Wild Eagle roller coaster illustrates the physics principles of gravity, centripetal acceleration and force, and kinetic energy.

 Dollywood offers a unique zoology lesson at the spectacular Eagle Mountain Sanctuary, home to the country’s largest collection of non-releasable bald eagles.
 Dollywood also is headquarters for the not-for-profit American Eagle Foundation which promotes the preservation of the bald eagle.
 A 1.5 million-cubic-foot natural outdoor aviary in the park’s Craftsman’s Valley area recreates the birds’ natural habitat, giving students the rare opportunity to see these magnificent birds up close and learn more about ongoing preservation efforts.

 Centuries-old history comes to life as Dollywood features dozens of craft demonstrations daily.
-Students visiting Dollywood can see master craftspeople practicing unique art forms like glass blowing, candy making, blacksmithing, lye soap making, leather crafting, candle making, wood carving, pottery and wagon making.
-During the fall, scores of artisans from across the country brings additional crafts to Dollywood’s National Southern Gospel & Harvest Celebration (Oct.
-2-Nov.
-2, 2013, closed Thursdays).
+Students visiting Dollywood can see master craftspeople practicing unique art forms like glass blowing, candy making, blacksmithing, leather crafting, candle making, wood carving and wagon making.
+During the fall, scores of artisans from across the country brings additional crafts to Dollywood’s Harvest Festival featuring the National Southern Gospel Celebration (Sept.
+22-Nov.
+1, 2014, closed Oct.
+2, 9, 16, 23, 30).

 For music students, Dollywood is an ideal place to showcase their talents.
 Choral groups and school bands are invited to present a 20-minute musical performance at Dollywood throughout the season.
 It’s an excellent opportunity for students to apply the skills mastered in a classroom setting before a very enthusiastic audience—Dollywood guests!